civicteam/reliquary/README.md

 -r, --region [value]

-AWS Region, make sure to have the AWS CLI configured with the proper tokens
+Parameter to set AWS Region, it is optional and defaults to us-east-1

 -n, --secret-name [value]

 The secret name on Secrets Manager

--s, --secret-string [value]

-The secret string on Secrets Manager

 -p, --secret-path [value]

-The secret file path containing the value of the secrets
+The secret file path containing the value of the secrets, this is required when using update

 -v --verbose